mainmatter/mainmatter.com/src/posts/2016-12-06-out-of-the-box-fastboot-support-in-ember-simple-auth.md

 ---
 title: Out-of-the-box FastBoot support in Ember Simple Auth
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte announces out-of-the-box support for FastBoot in Ember Simple Auth and explains how it works using ember-cookies.'
+  "Marco Otte-Witte announces out-of-the-box support for FastBoot in Ember Simple Auth and explains how it works using ember-cookies."
-topic: ember
+tags: ember
 ---

 Ever since <a href="https://www.youtube.com/watch?v=o12-90Dm-Qs">FastBoot was